hjmschoonvelde/ess_qta_2024/README.md

  - **Lecture**: What is quantitative text analysis?
 What will you learn in this course?
 Developing a corpus.

--  **Lab**: Working in RStudio Cloud.
-Working with libraries in R. Working with RMarkdown.
+-  **Lab**: Working in RStudio.
+Working with libraries in R. Working with Quarto / RMarkdown.

 - **Readings**
-  - Benoit (2020).
+  - Benoit, K.R.
+(2020).
 Text as Data: An Overview.
 Handbook of Research Methods in Political Science and International Relations.
 Ed. by L. Curini and R. Franzese.
 Thousand Oaks: Sage: pp. 461–497.
-  - Grimmer, J., & Stewart, B. M. (2013).
-Text as data: The promise and pitfalls of automatic content analysis methods for political texts.
-Political Analysis, 21(3), pp. 267–297.
+  - Grimmer, J., Roberts, M.E., and Stewart, B.M.
+(2022).
+Text as Data: A New Framework for Machine Learning and the Social Sciences.
+Princeton: Princeton University Press: chapter 4.

 *Day 2 - July 10*